Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 (Graphs at This Week In Petroleum Gasoline Section )

-At the beginning of this year prices went higher YoY, but since have abruptly turned lower; thus they have turned positive.
-Gas prices remain near 20 year lows.
+At the beginning of this year, prices went higher YoY, but since have abruptly turned lower; thus, they have turned positive.
+Gas prices remain near 20-year lows.
 Usage was positive YoY during most of 2019, and had oscillated between negative and positive in the first quarter of this year.
 It turned decisively negative since the beginning of April.
 It has rebounded by more than half since its low point 8 weeks ago, and so has become neutral

 Bank lending rates